StuChapman/IFD-MS-Project-Online-Learning/README.md

 1. #657486 for the navbar
 2. #000000 for small sized text
-3. #101828 for medium sized text and the footer
+3. #101828 for medium sized text
-4. #CC613A for large text, banners and infographic backgrounds
+4. #CC613A for large text
-5. #ffffff for banner text and infographic line/text
+5. #ffffff for white text
-6. #D9D9D9 and #F0F0F0 for the photolink section (these were 'eyedropped' from the background image)
+6. #EFEFEF for the footer and the banner underneath the Navigation bar

 I used these colours exclusively to keep the 'brand' appearance across all pages.